PKief/git-cli-utils/src/e2e/README.md

-# E2E Testing for git-cli-utilities
+# E2E Testing for git-cli-utils

-This directory contains comprehensive end-to-end tests for the git-cli-utilities CLI tool.
+This directory contains comprehensive end-to-end tests for the git-cli-utils CLI tool.

 ## Test Architecture